-The data coverage ratios for the company shares and/or bonds, financed sovereign produced emission and real estate equity metrics are sufficient to be relied upon.
+The data coverage ratios for this particular metric for all asset classes is sufficient to be relied upon.
 Any data gap is likely to be as a result of climate or financial data not being reported for the underlying asset types.
 Lower data coverage results in reduced reliability for this climate metric.